Updated: May 14, 2025

 Whether you want to go bar hopping on Rua 25 de Abril, enjoy live music, go to a disco, or want to book a sunset cruise to explore the coast and beaches, there is something for every taste to enjoy.

 Lagos is home to some of the most beautiful beaches in Portugal, such as Praia do Camilo, Praia Dona Ana, and Praia da Batata.
 Close by are also Meia Praia and a little further afield, Praia da Luz.
-These beaches offer crystal clear waters and golden sand, perfect for swimming, sunbathing, boat tours, and water sports.
+These beaches offer crystal clear waters and golden sand, perfect for swimming, sunbathing, a boat tour, and water sports.

 Meia Praia is the largest beach (4 km long) in the Lagos region.
-Many expats, digital nomads and locals alike flock to this popular destination in the Algarve region.
+Many expats, digital nomads, and locals alike flock to this popular destination in the Algarve region.

 From Lagos, you can also book various trips, such as dolphin watching with a marine biologist, an off-road sunset tour in a Jeep, or, for those seeking adventure, a tandem sky-dive.